 Roselli was inducted into the United States Army on December 4, 1942, at Fort McArthur, California and had Army Serial Number 39 54 7191.
 On December 23, 1942, he was transferred to the Fifth Armored Division, Camp Cooke, California, and on May 25, 1943, he was transferred to Governor's Island, New York City.
 He remained at Governor's Island until he was confined by civil authorities on December 30, 1943.
 He received a discharge, other than honorable, on June 30, 1945, at Fort McPherson, Georgia, under the provisions of Section III, AR 615-366, because of his conviction of crime by a civil court.

 The above quote was dug out of Federal Bureau of Investigation accounts.
-In the general public arena, regarding Roselli's actual real-time military service, not a whole lot shows up and what does, a good part of it is not accurate and/or based on hearsay.
-Most can be negated by a little research, to wit:
+In the general public arena, that is, the internet, regarding Roselli's actual real-time military service, not a whole lot shows up and what does, a good part of it is not accurate and/or based on hearsay.
+Most can be negated by a little research, which I've done.
+To wit:

 After being transferred from Fort McArthur to Camp Cooke, California, Roselli was assigned to Headquarters Company of the First Battalion, 81st Armored Regiment, with the rank of private, receiving a king's ransom monthly sum of $50.00, the pay for privates having doubled from $21.00 a month to $50 a month in September 1942.
 The 81st Armor Regiment had been activated at Fort Knox, Kentucky on October 1, 1941, as part of the nucleus that formed Fifth Armored Division.
 In early 1942 it was moved to the Camp Cooke Military Reservation (now Vandenberg Air Force Base) only just constructed at the time on a portion of the old Will Rogers Ranch near Lompoc, California.
 While stationed there, his unit was redesignated as the 81st Tank Battalion.